C0mposer/Spyro-1-Practice-Rom/wiki/12-building.md

 # Building the Mod

-Instructions for compiling the mod from source and generating distributable patches.
+Instructions for compiling the mod from source.

 ---